2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 To recap, here are the equipment requirements:

-- Computer with x86_64 processor (minimum Dual-core, recommended Quad-core) ;
+- Computer with x86_64 processor (minimum Dual-core, recommended Quad-core);
-- RAM memory (4 GB minimum, 8 GB recommended or more for extended use) ;
+- RAM memory (4 GB minimum, 8 GB recommended or more for extended use);
-- SSD (recommended + 2 TB) ;
+- SSD (recommended + 2 TB);
-- USB key (+ 4 GB) for UmbrelOS image installation ;
+- USB key (+ 4 GB) for UmbrelOS image installation;
-- Monitor and keyboard (useful only for initial installation if the PC is not equipped with one) ;
+- Monitor and keyboard (useful only for initial installation if the PC is not equipped with one);
 - RJ45 Ethernet cable.